cpb-/yocto-cooker/README.md

 The following attributes can be used:

 - `url`: the URL used to download the layer.
 This attribute is mandatory.
-- `method`: the way to handle the versioning of the layer. `chef`is currently developed mainly for `git`.
+- `method`: the way to handle the versioning of the layer. `cooker` is currently developed mainly for `git`.
 Other methods will be available in the future.
-The `ignore` method tells `chef` to not download anything and to consider that the layer is already present.
+The `ignore` method tells `cooker` to not download anything and to consider that the layer is already present.
-- `dir`: the path of the layer relative to the directory where you run `chef`. if `method` is `ignore` the layer must already be there and `dir` is mandatory.
+- `dir`: the path of the layer relative to the directory where you run `cooker`. if `method` is `ignore` the layer must already be there and `dir` is mandatory.
 Otherwise, this is the place to store the downloaded layer.
 - `branch`: the `git` branch to use.
 Especially useful when no `rev` is given.
 - `rev`: the `git` tag or index of the revision desired.

-`chef` aims to build reproducible systems.
+`cooker` aims to build reproducible systems.
 Using a specific `rev` number for each layer is the best way to do this.

-If only a `branch` attribute is given, `chef` will try to pull the last remote update if an `url` is present.
+If only a `branch` attribute is given, `cooker` will try to pull the last remote update if an `url` is present.
 But this is not as reproducible as giving a fixed `rev` number or tag.